toshikurauchi/active-handout-astro/docs/src/content/handouts/reference/basic-editing/index.md

 title: Basic text editing with markdown
 ---

-In this page we show examples of general text editing using Markdown, a plain text way used to write formmated text.
+In this page we show examples of general text editing using Markdown, a plain text way used to write formatted text, or MDX, a Markdown extension that accepts JSX components.

 Other references: